-The following airlines permit flying with a large ESA dog, in 2021, with certain restrictions:
+The following airlines permit flying with a large ESA dog, with certain restrictions:

 In this article we will outline which airlines allow flying with a large ESA dog, and outline the process of taking a ESA dog on a flight.